-Converse County Library—Douglas, Part Time Circulation Clerk I
+Converse County Library—Douglas, Circulation Clerk I

 Preference will be given to applicants possessing a high school diploma or an equivalent combination of education and experience.
 Scheduled hours will not exceed 19 hours per week.
 Employee will be enrolled in Wyoming retirement plan and automatic payroll deposit.